Armenian–Tatar massacres of 1905–1906: Analysis

 The clashes were not confined to the towns; 128 Armenian and 158 Tatar villages were sacked and ruined.
 The total number of lives lost ranges is estimated between 3,100 to at least 10,000.
 Another 15,000 people were uprooted.
-Pro-Azerbaijani Scholar Svante Cornell states that ARF members on the Armenian side were more effective and that the poor Tartar organization lead to more casualties on the Tatar side.
+Pro-Azerbaijani Scholar Svante Cornell states that ARF members on the Armenian side were more effective and that the poor Tatar organization lead to more casualties on the Tatar side.

 However, according to other sources, by the time it was over, an estimated 1,500 Armenians and 700 Azeris were dead.
 The events of also 1905 convinced Tsar Nicholas that he must reverse his anti-Armenian policies.
 He replaced the Armenophobe governor Golitsin with the Armenophile governor Count Illarion Ivanovich Vorontsov-Dashkov and returned the property of the Armenian Church.
 Gradually order was restored and the Armenian bourgeoisie once more began to distance itself from the revolutionary nationalists, Dashnaks and the Armenians sustained more than 75% of the property damage.

 At the time of the clashes, the Armenians and Tatars were known for being proficient in each other's languages and mixing between the two communities was common.
 The destruction of each other's villages and the pogroms in Baku therefore resulted in grave distress both on a local as well as on a global level.

 According to historian Sen Hovhannisian, 4,000 people were wounded or killed as a result of the massacres.
 Moreover, 178 of 182 Armenian shops in Nakhichevan were looted and many Armenian villages were set on fire.
 Near Tiflis (present-day Tbilisi) on 23–25 November 1905, 500 Armenian volunteers protected the Armenian population consisting of 100,000 from "Tatar robbers".

 According to Firuz Kazemzadeh, writing in 1951: "it is impossible to pin the blame for the massacres on either side.
 It seems that in some cases (Baku, Elizavetpol) the Azerbaijanis fired the first shots, in other cases (Shusha, Tiflis) the Armenians."
 During the massacres, the government, despite its sufficient strength, did not intervene.
 Viceroy Vorontsov-Dashkov himself said that government forces had done nothing to prevent the massacres.